mvakde/mvakde.github.io/blog/new-pareto-frontier-arc-agi.md

 If there is any confusion, please do ask me on the twitter thread.
 I'll answer the question and also add it to this blog

 ### What's next?
+- I want to understand why this works.
+So I'll start with basic ablations and hyperparameter sweeps.
-- Basic ablations and hyperparameter sweeps.
-I expect 35%, maybe more with just basic stuff like this.
-I was too GPU poor to try anything.
+   - I expect 35%, maybe more with just basic stuff like hparam sweeps.
 I invite the community to do this too.
 The code is open source
+   - Why this works can only be answered by more ablations.
+I was too GPU poor to try anything.
+I will do so now.
+Feel free to try some yourself and improve the theories
 - Reduce training and inference costs.
 I expect 10x is possible.
 100x is a bit ambitious but possible if we do a nanogpt speedrun like optimisation.
 	- I haven't yet learnt GPU programming so haven't tried this.
 - Scaling - haven't hit the ceiling yet.
 I think performance will scale with more data and compute.
 I have only added the conceptARC dataset.
 What happens if I add other ARC datasets?
 What about the non-overlapping puzzles from ARC-2?
 What about all the synthetic datasets?
 Idk the answer yet, but we'll see soon.
 	- Be careful not to mix ARC1 and ARC2 for the public eval.
-Should not matter for private eval.
+This should not matter for private eval though.
 - I expect to hit 50% with scaling and a few obvious research ideas
 - I now genuinely think 85% is possible at human efficiency.
 That is my goal
 - Data augmentations MUST be removed.
 It will be my main focus next.
 Its ugly and I hate it.
 It must go.